shaharyakir/tontutorials/docs/03-client/mainnet.md

 We'll also configure it as a [Telegram Web App](https://core.telegram.org/bots/webapps).

 ## Step 1 - Install Tonkeeper
 Install Tonkeeper on your mobile device.
-Go to https://tonkeeper.com/
+Download it from [https://tonkeeper.com/](https://tonkeeper.com/)

 ## Step 2 - Create a React project
 Create the project using [vite](https://vitejs.dev/) (a quick way of jumpstarting react)